NickDabizaz/SimpleWebScrapping/README.md

 #### Usage

-1. Enter your search keywords in the input field and click "Search."
+1. Enter your search keywords in the input field and click "Submit."
 2. Wait for the search results to appear.
-3. Select relevant URLs from the search results.
+3. Wait for the text extraction process to complete.
-4. Wait for the text extraction process to complete.
+4. Wait for the resulting PDF file in the pdf_files folder.
-5. Download the resulting PDF file.
+5. All the PDF files will be downloaded to the pdf_files folder.

 ---